rails/rails/guides/source/action_mailer_basics.md

 ### Caching Mailer View

-You can perform fragment caching in mailer views like in application views using the [`cache`][] method.
+You can perform fragment caching in mailer views, similar to application views, using the [`cache`][] method.

 ```html+erb
 <% cache do %>